 The Municipality of Lamia constitutes a key-reference point on an administrative, commercial and industrial level in Greece, characterised by its unique geographical diversity and rich cultural heritage.
 Lamia is considered one of the leading smaller smart cities in Europe, with a long background in European R&I Smart City and Smart Mobility projects where it has been working for the steady modernisation and digitalisation of its public transportation services and the systematic minimisation of private vehicles usage within the city.

-The Lamia pilot is conducted by the Mobile Civitatem Consortium.
+The Lamia pilot was conducted by the Mobile Civitatem Consortium.
 It has four Estonian partners including Modern Mobility, Tallinn University of Technology, AuVeTech and Fleet Complete.
-During the pilot period ISEAUTO is to be tested, together with a new automated driving systems and smart bus stops.
+During the pilot period a fleet of two ISEAUTOs was tested, together with a new automated driving systems and smart bus stops.

-The FABULOS pilot route is 3,2 km long and includes a dedicated bus lane with a speed limit of 40km/h.
-The route is adjacent to busy pedestrian and bicycle routes, thus forming a vibrant multi-mobility zone in the city.
-Also, the pilot zone includes several key city points of interest, such as the Police headquarters, the Driving Education Park and one of the five Secondary Schools in the city.
+The FABULOS pilot route was 3,2 km long and included a dedicated bus lane with a speed limit of 40km/h.
+The route was adjacent to busy pedestrian and bicycle routes, thus forming a vibrant multi-mobility zone in the city.
+Also, the pilot zone included several key city points of interest, such as the Police headquarters, the Driving Education Park and one of the five Secondary Schools in the city.

-The map below shows the route and its stops.
-The planned timing of the deployment is October 2020 and the two ISEAUTO buses will be operational for 50 days.
+The map below shows the route and it’s stops.
+The timing of the deployment was 12 October to 18 December 2020 and the pilot ran 50 days.

 ISEAUTO with 8 seats to be tested